wso2/k8s-api-operator/scenarios/scenario-24/README.md

 - Enabling for connecting to WSO2 API Manager as event hub for retrieving API and subscription data from API Manager can be configured in the apim-config in `controller-configs/controller_conf.yaml`.
-- You can set enabledEventhub value to true.
+- You can set `enabledEventhub` value to `true`.
-- You can configure API Manager URL by providing the throttleEndpoint and the message broker connection URL by providing jmsConnectionProvider values.
+- You can configure API Manager URL by providing the `throttleEndpoint` and the message broker connection URL by providing `jmsConnectionProvider` values.
      ```
      # Enable configurations for retrieving API and subscription data from API Manager.
      enabledEventhub: "true"